Big Wipes antibacterial wipes can be a part of your health and safety strategy

 Antibacterial wipes aren’t just the answer to protecting and cleaning hands.
 Big Wipes are also the perfect on-site solution for cleaning tools and surfaces.
 Silicone and PU foam, for instance, are unpleasant products to get on your fingers and skin but they are also tough to get off surfaces and tools.
 Using the 4×4 Heavy-Duty Big Wipes ensures the removal of paint and varnishes, adhesives, oil, sealants and general grime from hands, tools and surfaces.
 And if it’s gone from your tools, your hands are less likely to come into contact with contaminated and potentially harmful surfaces.

 The Big Wipes formula is also available in a 4×4 Power Spray.
 The Spray is ideal for pre-treating larger areas such as walls, floors or window frames before wiping them clean.
-Its speedy removal of muck, also means you can save time and money by fixing accidents quickly and effectively.
+Its speedy removal of muck, which means you can save time and money by fixing accidents quickly and effectively.
 Further, the Power Spray is perfect for refreshing any Big Wipes cleaning wipes that may have dried out in the sun.

 Big Wipes antibacterial wipes protect both the individual and the surrounding areas from aggressive substances that workers are subjected to daily.
 The Big Wipes hand care range provides tradespeople with everything they need to look after their hands.
 It helps them stay clean, stay professional and keep their skin in prime condition for the job in hand.